-The consolidated financial statements of MLP SE recognise revenue of € 608.7 million for the period from January 1 to December 31, 2017.
-This figure contains commission income of € 208.1 million from the brokering of old-age provision products that was generated up to September 30, 2017 by MLP Finanzdienstleistungen AG and from October 1, 2017 by its legal successor, MLP Banking AG, as well as MLP Finanzberatung SE, which was newly founded in the financial year.
-The portfolio and level of commission income is heavily dependent on the reports or statements of account of the numerous insurance partners.
+The consolidated financial statements of MLP SE recognise revenue of € 689.6 million for the period from January 1 to December 31, 2019.
+This figure contains commission income of € 225.8 million from the brokering of old-age provision products that was generated by MLP Finanzberatung SE The portfolio and level of commission income is heavily dependent on the reports or statements of account of the numerous insurance partners.